-A design mix formula, DMF, shall be prepared in accordance with 401.05 and submitted in a format acceptable to the Engineer one week prior to use.
+A DMF shall be prepared in accordance with 401.05 and submitted in a format acceptable to the Engineer one week prior to use.
 The DMF shall be based on the ESAL category identified in the pay item and shall state the mixture designation and maximum particle size in the mixture.
-No mixture will be accepted for use until the DMF has been assigned a mixture number by the Engineer.
+No mixture shall be used until the DMF has been assigned a mixture number by the DTE.

-The DMF shall state the binder content, the Δ Pb determined in accordance with ITM 591 and a Mixture Adjustment Factor, MAF.
+The DMF shall state the binder content, the Δ Pb as determined in accordance with ITM 591, and the MAF.
 The DMF shall state the source, type, and dosage rate of any stabilizing additives.